Biscoint/js-devicecheck/README.md

   let tokenString = data.base64EncodedString() // going to use this in our header

-  let request = URLRequest(url: "https://my-worker.my-handle.workers.dev")
+  let request = URLRequest(url: "https://example.com")
-  request.setValue(tokenString, forHTTPHeaderField: "X-Apple-Device-Token")
+  // or make your own way to push to your server side request.setValue(tokenString, forHTTPHeaderField: "X-Apple-Device-Token")

   // optional when signing using a development certificate